 Manage Deployments¶

-After you deploy a Bento on BentoCloud, you can easily manage them using the BentoML CLI or API.
+After you deploy a Bento on BentoCloud, you can easily manage them using the console, BentoML CLI or API.
 Available operations include viewing, updating, applying, terminating, and deleting Deployments.

 View¶